directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-laravel.md

 authors:
   - name: Ekekenta Clinton
     title: Guest Author
+description: Learn how to integrate Directus in your Laravel web application.
 ---
 In this tutorial, you will learn how to build a website using Directus as a Headless CMS.
 You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.